anematode/grapheme/README.md

 Then you can run build.sh, which will dump the grapheme JS and CSS in the build/ folder.
 The most recent build, however, is already in build.

 Current testing ground: https://www.moomath.com/files/grapheme/demos/new_test.html.

+To Do:

+- Convert everything to CSS coordinates rather than canvas coordinates
+- Reset params={} stuff and make it make SENSE
+- Make enums sensible